Cercocarpus betuloides: Taxonomy

 Cercocarpus betuloides is sometimes treated as a part of Cercocarpus montanus, var. glaber in particular.

 Distribution and habitat

 The plant is native to California, Baja California, Oregon, Arizona, and northwestern New Mexico.
-It typically grows in summer dry areas of the foothills and mountains of California, often in chaparral communities.
+It typically grows in summer dry areas of the foothills and mountains of California, often in chaparral.

 Ecology

 Deer, cattle and sheep browse the plant.

 Uses

 The reddish wood of the shrub is very hard and was traditionally used by the indigenous peoples of California to make arrow tips, fishing spears, and digging sticks.

 Cercocarpus betuloides is cultivated as an ornamental plant by specialty nurseries for planting in native plant, drought tolerant, and wildlife gardens; and in designed natural landscaping projects and habitat restoration programs.